Rensselaerswyck: Anti-rent movement and downfall

 The anti-renters organized town, county, and state committees, published their own newspapers, held conventions, and elected their own spokesmen to the legislature.
 The success of candidates endorsed by anti-renters in 1845 caused politicians in both parties to show a "wonderful anxiety" to "give the Anti-renters all they ask."
-The legislature abolished the right of the landlord to seize the goods of a defaulting tenant and taxed the income which landlords derived from their rent.
-Shortly thereafter, the Constitutional Convention of 1846 prohibited any future lease of agricultural land which claimed rent or service for a period longer than twelve years.
+The legislature abolished the right of the landlord to seize the goods of a defaulting tenant and taxed the income that landlords derived from their rent.
+Shortly thereafter, the Constitutional Convention of 1846 prohibited any future lease of agricultural land that claimed rent or service for a period longer than twelve years.
 Yet neither the convention nor the legislature was willing to disturb existing leases.

 The anti-renters played politics with remarkable success in the years between 1846 and 1851.
 They elected friendly sheriffs and local officials who virtually paralyzed the efforts of the landlords to collect rents.
 They threw their weight to the candidates of either major party who would support their cause.
 The bitter rivalries between and within the Whig and Democratic parties enabled the anti-renters to exert more influence than their numbers warranted.
 As a result, they had a small but determined bloc of anti-rent champions in the Assembly and the Senate who kept landlords uneasy by threatening to pass laws challenging land titles.

 The anti-rent endorsement of John Young, the Whig candidate for governor in 1846, proved decisive.
 Governor Young promptly pardoned several anti-rent prisoners and called for an investigation of title by the Attorney General.
 The courts eventually ruled the statute of limitations prevented any questioning of the original titles.
-Declaring that the holders of perpetual leases were in reality freeholders, the Court of Appeals outlawed the "quarter sales," i.e., the requirement in many leases that a tenant who disposed of his farm should pay one-fourth of the money to the landlord.
+Declaring that the holders of perpetual leases were in reality freeholders, the Court of Appeals outlawed the "quarter sales", i.e., the requirement in many leases that a tenant who disposed of his farm should pay one-fourth of the money to the landlord.

 Assailed by a concerted conspiracy not to pay rent and harassed by taxes and investigations of the Attorney General, the landed proprietors gradually sold out their interests.
 In August 1845, seventeen large landholders announced that they were willing to sell.
 Later that year, Stephen IV agreed to sell his rights in the Helderberg townships.
 His brother, William, who had inherited the "East Manor" in Rensselaer County, also sold out his rights in over 500 farms in 1848.
 Finally, in the 1850s, two speculators purchased the remaining leases from the van Rensselaers.